joecowton/CV/README.md

 Since 2008 I’ve earned a living as an electronic musician: touring the world several times and working with some of the most respected names in underground music.
 I've broadcast live on Radio 1 from Glastonbury and featured on the cover of The Wire magazine.
 I have an MSc in Music Technology, the thesis for which I developed a machine learning algorithm to extract rhythmic elements from acoustic music using FFT analysis.

-I've recently completed an intensive three month software development course at Makers Academy, covering everything from best practices and TDD approaches to development through to comtempary software frameworks and databases.
-I've paired each day with people of all abilities and taken great satisfaction from the Academy's culture of accelerated learning.
+I've recently completed an intensive three month software development course at Makers Academy, covering everything from best practices and TDD approaches to development through to comtemporary software frameworks and databases.
+I've paired each day with people of all abilities and taken great satisfaction from the Academy's culture of accelerated learning and focus on writing clear and concise code.

 ## Education